ExistensialReset/flowmosr/README.md

 5. Notice what changes

-Does that quiet offer of changed ways ease the stress you might feel?
+Does this quiet offer of changed ways ease the stress you might feel?
 That’s Flow beginning.

 ---